mariellefoster/marf-books/README.md

 - K. J. Charles: Death in the Spires
 - Rosemary Kirstein: The Steerswoman
 - Rosemary Kirstein: The Outskirter's Secret
+- Rosemary Kirstein: The Lost Steersman
+- Rosemary Kirstein: The Language of Power
+- Annie Murphy Paul: Extended Mind

+## June 2024
+(2 this month, 44 YTD)
+- Aliette de Bodard: A Fire Born of Exile
+- Saara El-Arifi: The Final Strife

 ## Next
 (already acquired)